microsoft/WhatTheHack/xxx-SQLDedicatedPoolPerf/Coach/README.md

 ## Coach's Guides
 1. Challenge 01: **[Ingest data from blob storage](./Solution-01.md)**
-	 - In this challenge, you will import several parquet files from your Blob Storage into your Datawarehouse; you will move data from the staging area to the production one.
+	 - In this challenge, attendees will import several parquet files from Blob Storage into their Dedicated SQL pool;
 	 - Learning objectives:
     	 - Get understanding about table architecture in Dedicated Sql Pool
     	 - Distributed